 Thanks to our nation's successful vaccination program, parents today have been spared witnessing the devastating effects of many diseases.
 Polio, for example, paralyzed millions of children worldwide before the vaccine was created.

 Diseases such as hepatitis, pertussis and measles can still infect children that are not protected.
 In fact, each year the press publishes stories of disease outbreaks in undervaccinated communities across the United States.
 Since 2010, we have been experiencing large outbreaks of pertussis across the country.
-In 2012, there were 48,277 cases of pertussis and 20 deaths; in 2013, there were over 24,000 confirmed cases of pertussis in the U.S.; and outbreaks continue in 2014.
-In addition, there are currently a record number of measles cases in the U.S. Since the beginning of 2014, over 580 cases of measles have been reported and the numbers continue to rise.
-The majority of measles cases reported this year have been in people who were unvaccinated or who had an unknown vaccination status
+In 2012, there were 48,277 cases of pertussis and 20 deaths; in 2013, there were over 24,000 confirmed cases of pertussis in the U.S.; in 2014 there were 28,660 reported cases, and the outbreaks continue in 2015.
+In addition, there are currently a record number of measles cases in the U.S. In 2014, 644 cases of measles were reported to the CDC and like pertussis, measles oubreaks are continuing to affect the U.S. in 2015.
+The majority of measles cases reported in 2014 were in people who were unvaccinated or who had an unknown vaccination status.

 Claims have been made over the years regarding the safety of some routine childhood vaccines suggesting that they are the cause of disorders such as autism.
 Top researchers from around the world have investigated each of these claims and concluded that vaccines do not cause autism or any other chronic disorders.

 Vaccines have become essential tools in preventing previously devastating, widespread disease by significantly reducing childhood infection rates.

 When the children in your community are vaccinated, they aren't the only ones who are protected.
 They're also doing their part to keep your child healthy and to help stop the spread of disease in your community.